-Kaufman also has authored Reviving Phoenicia: The Search for Identity in Lebanon (I.B.
+Kaufman is the author of Contested Frontiers: Cartography, Sovereignty, and Conflict at the Syria, Lebanon, Israel Tri-Border Region (2014) from the Woodrow Wilson Center Press in association with Johns Hopkins University Press.
+He also is the author of Reviving Phoenicia: The Search for Identity in Lebanon I.B.
 Tauris, 2004), a history of modern Lebanese national identity.
-He has also written articles on topics such as the evolution of Hizbullah (the Shi‘ite radical movement in Lebanon), Israeli policy in the Middle East, and various boundary disputes in the region.
+His published articles focus on the evolution of Hizbullah (the Shi‘ite radical movement in Lebanon), Israeli policy in the Middle East, and various boundary disputes in the region.

-Among his recent publications are "Forgetting the Lebanon War?
+Among Kaufman's recent publications are "Forgetting the Lebanon War?
 On Silence, Denial and Selective Remembrance of the 'First' Lebanon War," in Shadows of War: A Social History of Silence in the Twentieth Century, edited by Efrat Ben Ze'ev, Ruth Ginio and Jay Winter (Cambridge University Press, 2010); " 'Let Sleeping Dogs Lie:' On Ghajar and Other Anomalies in the Syria-Lebanon-Israel Tri-Border Region," Middle East Journal (Fall 2009); “Henri Lammens and Syrian Nationalism,” in Adel Beshara (ed.), The Origins of Syrian Nationhood (Routledge, 2011).